marymex/QT3_edit_csv/README.md

 ![connecting2](https://github.com/marymex/QT_edit_csv/blob/main/connecting_mainwindow_and_dialog2.jpg)

-However, once the static variable is declared, it needs to be initialized somewhere in the memory.
+However, once the static variable is declared, it needs to be defined somewhere in the memory.
-In this project we initialize this variable in mainwindow.cpp (see the picture)
+In this project we define this variable in mainwindow.cpp (see the picture)

 ![connecting3](https://github.com/marymex/QT_edit_csv/blob/main/connecting_mainwindow_and_dialog3.jpg)